-Chapter 1
+Chapter 2

-HISTORY OF PHOTOCATALYSIS
+OVERVIEW OF PHOTOCATALYSIS

-1.1 Introduction
+1.1.
+Introduction

 There is generally a conception that Photo-catalysis originated with the discovery of Photo-electrochemical decomposition of water by Fujishima and Honda [2] in the 70s.
-Photo-catalysis which is a phenomenon where in an acceleration of a chemical reaction in the presence of photons and catalyst has been reported in the literature in 50s (possibly even earlier to this) by Markham and Laidler [16].
-Sister Markham followed this with a publication in chemical education [15] wherein she reported the photo-catalytic properties of oxides.
-In fact, Sister Markham had a number of subsequent publications on the photo-catalytic transformations on irradiated zinc oxide [10].
-Photo-catalysis deals with the absorption of photons by the solid which generate electron hole pair which are utilized in the generation free radicals (hydroxyl radicals (.OH)).
-The chemical consequence of this process today goes with the name of advanced oxidation process (AOP; which may or may not involve TiO2 and Photons).

-Photochemistry has been an integral part of life on earth.
+Photo-catalysis which is a phenomenon wherein an acceleration of a chemical reaction in the presence of photons and catalyst has been reported in the literature in 50s (possibly even earlier to this) by Markham and Laidler [20].
+Sister Markham followed this with a publication in chemical education [19] wherein she reported the photo-catalytic properties of oxides.
+In fact, Sister Markham reported that the absorption of photons by the solid generates electron hole pair which are utilized in the generation free radicals (hydroxyl radicals (.OH)).
+The chemical consequence of this process today goes with the name of Advanced Oxidation Process (AOP; which may or may not involve TiO2 and Photons).
+Markham had a number of subsequent publications on the photo-catalytic transformations on irradiated zinc oxide [12].
+Photo-catalysis deals with the Photochemistry has been an integral part of life on earth.
 One often associates photo-catalysis with photosynthesis.
-However the term photo-catalysis found mention in an earlier work by Plotnikov in the 1930's in his book entitled Allaemeine photochemie.
-The next major systematic development as stated in the previous paragraph was in the 1950's when Markham and Laidler performed a kinetic study of photo oxidation on the surface of zinc oxide in an aqueous suspension.
+However, the term photo-catalysis found mention in an earlier work by Plotnikov in the 1930's in his book entitled Allaemeine photochemie.
+The next major systematic development as stated earlier was in the 1950's when Markham and Laidler performed a kinetic study of photo-oxidation on the surface of zinc oxide in an aqueous suspension.
 By the 1970's researchers started to perform surface studies on photo-catalysts like Zinc Oxide and Titanium dioxide.
 The most commonly employed photo-catalyst is Titanium dioxide.
-TiO_2 exists mainly in three crystallographic forms, namely Brookite, Anatase and Rutile.
+TiO2 exists mainly in three crystallographic forms, namely Brookite Anatase and Rutile.
 There have been a number of studies on the three modifications of titania.
-The energetics of the titania polymorphs were studies by high temperature oxide melt drop solution calorimetry.
-It has been shown that relative to bulk rutile, bulk brokite is 0.71 ± 0.38 kJ/mol and bulk anataseis 2.61 ± 0.41 kJ/mol higher in enthalpy.
-[17].
-The effect of particle size on phase stability and phase transformation during growth nanocrystalline aggregates and has been shown that mixed phases transforms to brokite and/or rutile before brokite transforms to rutile.
-[11] Among these three forms, the most often used photo-catalyst is the anatase phase either in pure form or in combination with rutile form.
-There are various reasons for this preference of TiO_2 as photo-catalyst.
-These reasons include that it was the first system studied by Fujishima and Honda and TiO_2 exhibits possibly maximum photon absorption cross section (i.e., it absorbs maximum number of photons of correct wavelength).
+The energetics of the titania polymorphs were studied by high temperature oxide melt drop solution calorimetry.
+It has been shown that relative to bulk rutile, bulk brookite is 0.71±0.38 kJ/mol and bulk anatase is 2.61±0.41 kJ/mol higher in enthalpy.
+[21].
+The effect of particle size on phase stability and phase transformation during growth of nanocrystalline aggregates and has been shown that mixed phases transform to brookite and/or rutile before brookite transforms to rutile.
+[13] Among these three forms, the most often used photo-catalyst is the anatase phase either in pure form or in combination with rutile form.
+There are various reasons for this preference of TiO2 as photo-catalyst.
+These reasons include that it was the first system studied by Fujishima and Honda and TiO2 exhibits possibly maximum photon absorption cross section (i.e., it absorbs maximum number of photons of correct wavelength).
 This preference over TiO_2 is seen from the data given in Table 1.